 7 Spanish Cities You Have to Visit

-Today is Fiesta Nacional de España, a Spanish national holiday which commemorates the anniversary of Christopher Columbus’s first arrival in the Americas.
+It’s Fiesta Nacional de España this weekend, a Spanish national holiday which commemorates the anniversary of Christopher Columbus’s first arrival in the Americas.
 To celebrate the occasion, and to give you inspiration for a summer getaway, here’s a list of 7 cities in Spain you have to visit!

 Seville is one of Spain’s true gems.
 Rich in heritage, Seville is ideal for a long weekend away whether you’re looking for cobbled streets and historic architecture or a weekend of bars and restaurants.
 The influence of the city’s Moorish past and Catholic present is visible everywhere with the Alcázar of Seville the highlight.
 Coming complete with lush gardens, elaborately tiled courtyards and gilded ceilings, the palace is the oldest in Europe still in use today.

 Other main sights to see include the world’s largest Cathedral, the Museum of Fine Arts, and the Archeological Museum.
 Naturally, we’d also recommend catching a football game here, with the Sevilla fans notoriously some of the loudest and most passionate in the country!

 We couldn’t have a list of cities to visit in Spain without mentioning the Spanish capital.
 Though Madrid has always had an appeal, the city has really revamped itself in the past couple of years.
 The city’s museums have all expanded, while the centre of the city sees numerous new delis, cafés, boutiques and bars opening up on the Gran Vía on an almost daily rate.

 Madrid always packs a vibrant atmosphere and the city’s history means there’s never a lack of sights to see such as the Buen Retiro Park, the Royal Palace and the Sunday flea market, El Rastro.